rblopes/godot-twitch-irc-client/README.md

       $TwitchIRCClient.send(str("List: ", ", ".join(arguments)))
 ```

-See the API documentation for more details browsing the "Search Help" function
+See the API documentation, browsing the "Search Help" function of the editor,
-of the editor.
+for more details.

 ## Limitations

 The purpose of this add-on is to manage a single WebSocket connection to the
-Twitch's IRC API, providing only the functionality to handle the message flow,
+Twitch's IRC API, providing only the functionality to handle its message flow,
 and their respective metadata, sent and received through a channel's chat.

-For that reason, some functionality found in other add-ons is deliberately
+For this reason, some features found in other add-ons are deliberately missing:
-missing.

-TwitchIRCClient will not:

-- Manage so called "chat commands": TwitchIRCClient has no opinion on how you
+- **Chat "commands"**: TwitchIRCClient has no opinion on how you should create
-  should create, use and make such interactions available.
-Therefore, developers
+  and provide such interactions.
+Therefore, developers have complete freedom to
-  have complete freedom to design their own interactions however they want.
-(See
+  design their own use cases however they want.
-  the demo project for one example.)

-- Attempt to connect to other APIs (e.g.: PubSub, EventSub etc.) to consume
+- **Connect and manage other APIs**: connecting to other APIs (e.g. PubSub,
-  other types of events not possible to obtain using the IRC API.
+  EventSub etc.) is not supported by this plugin.

+- **Manage OAuth access tokens**: TwitchIRCClient should be paired with another
-- Obtain, validate and refresh authentication tokens: without a question, the
+  add-on to obtain, validate and refresh access tokens.
-  subject for an entirely separate add-on.

-Additionally, managing connections to multiple channels at once will not
+Additionally, the ability to manage multiple channel connections at once will
-implemented in the library for the time being.
+not be implemented in the library for the time being.

 ## License